ospin-web-dev/coding-challenge-spare-parts/README.md

 ---
 ## Overview
 The year is 2042 and OSPIN's spin-off company, **O**rgan **S**pare **P**arts **IN**dustries, is a successful global business selling lab grown replacement organs for humans.
 Heart getting a little sluggish?
 No problem!
-Simply buy a new one through the online organ webshop and voila - you are back in action before you know it.
+Simply buy a new one through the online organ webshop and voilà - you are back in action before you know it.
 As convenient as it is dystopian!

 As a part of a larger promotion, your team has been tasked with creating a rebate system to encourage sales.
-The head of marketing had the revolutionary idea that, whenever a customer purchases a certain amount of a specific type of organs, they are eligible to receive additional free organ(s)!
+The head of marketing had the revolutionary idea that, whenever a customer purchases a certain amount of a specific type of organ, they are eligible to receive additional free organ(s)!
 For example, the promotion scheme could be structured as follows:

 | organs (N) purchased | free organ(s) received|
 |----------------------|-----------------------|